vahidAK/PatMat/README.md

                        [--methyl_coverage METHYL_COVERAGE] [--threads THREADS]
                        [--chunk_size CHUNK_SIZE] [--include_supplementary]

-Phasing reads and Methylation using strand-seq and nanopore to determin PofO of each homologous chromosome in a single sample.
+PatMat.py v1.0.
+Phasing reads and Methylation using strand-seq and nanopore to determine PofO of each homologous chromosome in a single sample.

 required arguments:
   --bam BAM, -b BAM     The path to the cordinate sorted bam file.